 For decades, NOAA Fisheries has focused on single-species management and on understanding the life histories of managed species, particularly those that support marine fisheries.
 This work has been important to maintaining U.S. seafood supplies, commercial fishery sectors, aquaculture, and recreational fishing opportunities.
-With increasing climate extremes in recent years, however, the nation needs to better understand when and whether ecosystem regime shifts or tipping points, points of rapid and enduring change from one set of ecological conditions to another, may occur (Morrison et al. 2024).
-With increasing climate extremes and other drivers such as market disruptions, global economic and trade factors, and other social changes, it is important that we examine fisheries production in a systematic manner.
+But with increasing climate extremes in recent years, the nation needs to better understand when and whether ecosystem regime shifts or tipping points-points of rapid and enduring change from one set of ecological conditions to another-may occur (Morrison et al. 2024).
+With increasing climate extremes and other drivers such as market disruptions, global economic and trade factors, and other social changes, it is important that we examine fisheries production in a systematic manner to improve the nation's stewardship of living marine resources and associated ecosystems.

 NOAA Fisheries' direction from the 2016 EBFM Road Map included delineating, evaluating, and exploring best practices for estimating and using system-wide or aggregate group harvest limits, ecosystem production measures, and other ELRPs to inform management decisions.
-For 2024 and beyond, NOAA Fisheries will continue to develop its understanding of the use of ELRPs, reviewing ecosystem goals, objectives, vulnerabilities, and risks identified under Guidelines 1-4, to draft ELRPs that support management needs.
-NOAA Fisheries intends to explore a variety of types of ELRPs beyond just aggregate harvest limits, such as ecosystem carrying capacity for interacting groups of protected resources, biodiversity characteristics needed to maintain ecosystem functions, habitat extent and quality needed to support stable trophic relationships in an ecosystem, and shifting ecosystem productivity for fisheries target species under climate change.
+For 2024 and beyond, NOAA Fisheries will continue to develop its understanding of the use of ELRPs-reviewing ecosystem goals, objectives, vulnerabilities, and risks identified under Guidelines 1-4-to draft ELRPs that support management needs.
+NOAA Fisheries intends to explore various types of ELRPs beyond just aggregate harvest limits, such as ecosystem carrying capacity for interacting groups of protected resources, biodiversity characteristics needed to maintain ecosystem functions, habitat extent and quality needed to support stable trophic relationships in an ecosystem, and shifting ecosystem productivity for fisheries target species under climate change.

 NOAA Fisheries will use existing workshop opportunities to develop a national framework for understanding potential ELRPs for ecosystem overfishing and for ecosystem-level biodiversity, resilience, and persistence.
-ELRPs for ecosystem overfishing should address whether any depletion is occurring as a result of oceanographic change (e.g. in productivity), and should improve the understanding of effects of any depletion on the nation's ability to assure of the sustainability of living marine resources.
+ELRPs for ecosystem overfishing should address ecosystem estimates of productivity, including those associated with oceanographic change (e.g., in productivity), and should improve the understanding of effects of any depletion on the nation's ability to ensure the sustainability of living marine resources.
 ELRPs for ecosystem-level biodiversity, resilience, and persistence should consider whether resilience or persistence is possible under climate change and may include indicators that focus on functional diversity within ecosystems.

-Goal 5.b: NOAA Fisheries will incorporate ecosystem considerations, climate uncertainties, and an understanding of consequences and trade-offs into appropriate living marine resource management decisions.
-Explore and test regulatory options to incorporate climate change, ecosystem considerations, and other related features into management decisions, advice, and options.
+Goal 5.b: NOAA Fisheries will incorporate ecosystem considerations, climate uncertainties, and an understanding of consequences and trade-offs into appropriate living marine resource management decisions as well as explore and test regulatory options to incorporate climate change, ecosystem considerations, and other related features into management decisions, advice, and options.